-Medical membrane also known as artificial membrane has various applications in medical science with keen demand in drug delivery systems, tissue engineering, artificial organs and others.
-In case of artificial organs, medical membrane has been a base for artificial kidney, artificial pancreas, artificial liver and membrane oxygenation.
+The medical membrane market is expected to grow at a CAGR of 10.1% during the forecast period 2022-2030, majorly owing to the rising demand for artificial organs.
+The medical membrane also known as artificial membrane has various applications in medical science with keen demand in drug delivery systems, tissue engineering, artificial organs, and others.
+In the case of artificial organs, the medical membrane has been a base for artificial kidneys, artificial pancreas, artificial liver, and membrane oxygenation.

-Research studies shows that organ transplant has reached a new all-time record in 2019 with 7,397 living donor transplants; with subsequent demand by patients suffering from end-stage renal disease (ESRD), where organ transplantation or dialysis is required for filtration and blood purification.
+Research studies show that organ transplant has reached a new record in 2019 with 7,397 living donor transplants; with subsequent demand by patients suffering from end-stage renal disease (ESRD), where organ transplantation or dialysis is required for filtration and blood purification.
 As per United Network for Organ Sharing data, health care teams across the country performed 39,718 transplants in total using organs from both deceased and living donors.
 For ESRD, incidence counts are expected to increase to 154,000–163,000 per year.
-According to the U.S. Renal Data System 2019 Annual Data Report, the incidence of kidney failure which require dialysis or transplantation for ESRD ranks highest in the U.S., the prevalence of ESRD reached 746,557 in 2017 which represents a considerable rise of 2.6% since 2016.
+According to the U.S. Renal Data System 2019 Annual Data Report, the incidence of kidney failure which requires dialysis or transplantation for ESRD ranks highest in the U.S., the prevalence of ESRD reached 746,557 in 2017 which represents a considerable rise of 2.6% since 2016.

-The shift to the current lifestyle has significantly increase the number of organ failures.
-There is a vast supply and demand gap in the market of transplants, as number of patients is quite large than organ donors, which is restraining the overall growth of the medical membrane market.
-According to the US Department of Organ Donation and Transplantation, as of 2017 more than 116,000 patients are on the waiting list, out of which hardly 30% are actually getting transplant performed.
+The shift to the current lifestyle has significantly increased the number of organ failures.
+There is a vast supply and demand gap in the market of transplants, as the number of patients is quite large than organ donors, which is restraining the overall growth of the medical membrane market.
+According to the US Department of Organ Donation and Transplantation, as of 2017 more than 116,000 patients are on the waiting list, out of which hardly 30% are getting transplants performed.

-Another major driver of medical membrane market is increasing cases of kidney disorders.
+Another major driver of the medical membrane market is increasing cases of kidney disorders.
 The US, Japan, Germany, Brazil, and Italy are the major countries with elevated renal replacement therapy demand.
-As per the data obtained from the Centers for Disease Control and Prevention for year 2016, more than 26 million people in the US have some or the other type of chronic kidney disease.
+As per the data obtained from the Centers for Disease Control and Prevention for the year 2016, more than 26 million people in the US have some or the other type of chronic kidney disease.
 The data also revealed that globally, more than 2 million people are on renal replacement therapy to support their life.
 The annual growth rate for dialysis patients is more than 7-8%.
-This rise in cases has significantly contributed to the rising demand of medical membranes.
+This rise in cases has significantly contributed to the rising demand for medical membranes.

 By Process Technology